UniTime/unitime-doc/manuals/student-scheduling.md

 * provide as many of the selected courses as possible
 * the distance between back-to-back classes
 * whether an overlap is allowed between two classes
-* keep existing schedule as much as possible
+* keep the existing schedule as much as possible
 * substitute courses are only used if a selected course is not available
 * a section choice that prevents the fewest future students from also getting the course

-Once the assistant has suggested a schedule a student can make changes to the schedule until she finds a combination of time for the classes that meets her needs.
+Once the assistant has suggested a schedule, a student can make changes to the schedule until she finds a combination of times for the classes that meets her needs.

 Additional information is available in the [Student Scheduling Assistant Manual](scheduling-assistant).